 In general, no. Unlike fresh figs, the figs picked to be dried are usually very ripe so that they can be put through the drying out process immediately.
 This lowers the ficin content and makes the reaction to the proteolytic enzyme almost non-existent.

-Couple this with the fact that the drying process itself will undoubtedly remove a lot of the latex or fig milk (you’ll see the residue if you use a top rated food dryer at home.
+Couple this with the fact that the drying process itself will undoubtedly remove a lot of the latex or fig milk (you’ll see the residue if you use a food dryer at home.
 Check out these food dehydrator reviews if you haven’t already got one, they’re fab), and you’ll find that eating dried figs will not cause your mouth to burn or tingle in the same ways as fresh figs do.

 What are your figgy experiences?
 Have you felt the burn?
 Let me know in the comments below!